NFred224/Blog/_posts/2016-03-02-set-up-your-new-iphone-6-the-Right-Way.md

 ---
 layout: post
-title:  "How to Set Up Your New iPhone 6 the Right Way"
+title: How to Set Up Your New iPhone 6 the Right Way
-date:   2016-03-02
+date: 2016-03-02T00:00:00.000Z
-banner_image: iPhone-6.jpg
+banner_image: goodmorning2.jpg
-tags: [tips, tech]
+tags:
+  - tips
+  - tech
+published: true
 ---
 The **iPhone 6** and **iPhone 6 Plus** are [smartphones](https://en.wikipedia.org/wiki/Smartphone) designed and marketed by Apple Inc. The devices are part of the iPhone series and were unveiled on September 9, 2014, and released on September 19, 2014.
 The iPhone 6 and iPhone 6 Plus jointly serve as successors to the iPhone 5C and iPhone 5S.